rpl-cmu/leo/README.md

 ## Example 3: 2D real-world pushing

+Build and install `leocpp` cpp package.
+From the base directory execute:
 ```
-Coming soon
+mkdir -p build install
+cd build

+cmake -DCMAKE_INSTALL_PREFIX=../install ..
+make -j
+make install
 ```

 # Citing
-If you find this repository helpful in your publications, please cite the following:
+If you find this repository helpful in your publications, please consider citing the following:

 ```
 @inproceedings{sodhi2021leo,
-  title={{LEO: Learning energy-based models in graph optimization}},
+  title={{LEO: Learning energy-based models in factor graph optimization}},
   author={Sodhi, Paloma and Dexheimer, Eric and Mukadam, Mustafa and Anderson, Stuart and Kaess, Michael},
-  booktitle={arXiv},
+  booktitle={Conference on Robot Learning (CoRL)},
   year={2021}
 }
 ```

 # License
 This repository is licensed under the [MIT License](LICENSE.md).

+# **Issues**

+1) If you encounter an error `cython/leocpp/leocpp.pyx:6:0: relative cimport beyond main package is not allowed` when building the `leocpp` cpp package, execute `touch/cython/leocpp/__init__.py` from the build/ directory and run `make` again.